This is Overlake

 - ASB: Associated Student Body; the student government associations for both MS and US.

 - Green and Gold: A year-long, lively, multi-faceted student competition for Middle School.
 Students in grades 5-8 compete in read-a-thons, math competitions and other activities throughout the year, culminating with MS Field Day.
-New students are randomly assigned a team.
+New students are assigned a team at the beginning of the school year.
 Team membership lasts all through the MS years.

 - The Hoot: The MS literary magazine published each spring.